iotaledger/iota.js/README.md

 We have a list of test cases in the [`examples` directory](https://github.com/iotaledger/iota.js/tree/next/examples) that you can use as a reference when developing apps with IOTA.

-Here's how you could send a zero-value transaction, using the library.
-For the guide, see the [documentation portal](https://docs.iota.org/docs/client-libraries/0.1/how-to-guides/js/send-your-first-bundle).
+Here's how you could send a zero-value transaction and read the message in it from the Tangle, using the library.
+For the guides, see the [documentation portal](https://docs.iota.org/docs/client-libraries/0.1/how-to-guides/js/send-your-first-bundle).

 ```js
 const Iota = require('@iota/core');